Mo3he/Axis_Cam_ZeroTier/README.md

 Current version 1.00.0

+**This repo is still under development, any and all ideas or assistance would be greatly appreciated.**

 ## Purpose

 Adding a VPN client directly to the camera allows secure remote access to the device without requiring any other equipment or network configuration.